CharlieDigital/dotnet6-openapi/README.md

 docker run --name dotnet6-webapi-forecast -p 8080:8080 -d dotnet6-webapi-forecast
 ```

 That will start the container.
+Once we confirm that the container is set up properly, we won't need to work with Docker any more unless we want to deploy to Google Cloud Artifacts/Registry and use that as the source for our Google Cloud Run application.

-Since it is no longer running in development mode (unless we set `ASPNETCORE_ENVIRONMENT` to `Development`), we no longer have access to the Swagger endpoints.
+Since the app is no longer running in development mode (unless we set `ASPNETCORE_ENVIRONMENT` to `Development`), we no longer have access to the Swagger endpoints.

-To test the API, we can now use `curl` instead:
+Therefore, to test the API, we must now use `curl` instead:

 ```
 curl http://localhost:8080/WeatherForecast